 Syllabus for HCM-406

-HUMAN RESOURCE MANAGEMENT FOR HEALTHCARE ORGANIZATIONS
+HUMAN RESOURCES MANAGEMENT FOR HEALTHCARE ORGANIZATIONS

 After completing this course, students should be able to: